OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Experiments

-\paragraph{Implementation Details.} We use LLaMA-3.1-8B-Instruct \citep{grattafiori2024llama} and Qwen-2.5-7B-Instruct \citep{bai2023qwen} as our backbone LLMs, both of which natively supports 128K context windows.
-All experiments are implemented using the HuggingFace Transformers library \citep{wolf2020transformers} with PyTorch \citep{paszke2019pytorch}.
-To improve efficiency, we modify existing baseline's prefill-phase attention operation using FlashAttention-2 \citep{dao2023flashattention}, which reduces memory overhead for long-context samples.
-For prefill-phase eviction, we follow setups in SnapKV, where cache eviction occurs only once before decoding begins.
-This reflects real-world scenarios where prefill KV cache dominates memory usage compared to the ones in decoding.
-For decoding-phase eviction, we follow H$_2$O to fix a recent window, while evicting tokens at every step to evaluate the dynamic impact of different saliency scores.
+We use LLaMA-3.1-8B-Instruct \citep{grattafiori2024llama} and Qwen-2.5-7B-Instruct \citep{bai2023qwen} as our backbone LLMs, both of which natively support 128K context windows and adopt Grouped-Query Attention \citep{ainslie2023gqa} to reduce KV cache memory.
+All experiments are implemented using the Transformers library \citep{wolf2020transformers} based on the KVPress repository \citep{devoto2025expected}.
+To improve efficiency, the prefill-stage attention operation is implemented via FlashAttention-2 \citep{dao2024flashattention}, which reduces memory overhead for long-context inputs.

+In static cache eviction, KV compression is performed only once before decoding begins.
+This reflects realistic deployment scenarios where prefill-stage KV cache dominates memory usage compared to decoding-stage cache.
+We evaluate all methods under cache budget ratios of 10\%, 20\%, 30\%, and 40\%.
+The cache budget is determined as a fixed percentage of the input prompt length.
+For decoding-stage eviction, we follow H$_2$O and maintain a fixed recent window while evicting tokens at every decoding step to evaluate the dynamic impact of different saliency scores.

+Following KVPress and AdaKV, we evaluate under both \textit{query-aware} and \textit{query-agnostic} cache compression settings.
+In the query-aware setting, cache eviction is performed after observing the downstream query, following the standard setup used in prior methods such as SnapKV.
+In the more challenging query-agnostic setting \citep{feng2026ada,kim2026kvzip}, the context KV cache must be compressed before future queries are observed, which better reflects real-world cache reuse scenarios such as prefix caching and multi-turn dialogue.
 Full implementation details are provided in Appendix~\ref{app:exp_setup}.

 \arraystretch{1.0}